stefanbylund/zxnext_layer2/README.md

 zxnext_layer2.lib.

 8. Run your program in the ZEsarUX or CSpect emulator.

-**Note:** Since the Sinclair ZX Spectrum Next is still under development and all tools need to catch up with the latest specs, it is important to use the latest version of z88dk and ZEsarUX or CSpect.

 **Tip:** See the [zxnext_layer2_demo](https://github.com/stefanbylund/zxnext_layer2_demo) project for an example of how to use zxnext_layer2.h and link with zxnext_layer2.lib.